CISecurity/oval-governance-update/process_artifacts/qualifying_implementations.md

 # Qualifying Implementations

-This document defines the requirements for Qualifying Implmentations that are required by the OVAL Release Process.
+This document defines the requirements for Qualifying Implmentations that are required by the [OVAL Release Instructions](https://github.com/CISecurity/oval-governance-update/blob/master/process_artifacts/release_instructions.md).

 ### Each Qualifying Implementation MUST be Independent